JuliaGNI/GeometricMachineLearning.jl/docs/src/arrays/stiefel_lie_alg_horizontal.md

 ### Vertical and horizontal components

-The Stiefel manifold is a homogeneous space obtained from $SO(N)$ by setting two matrices whose first $n$ columns conincide equivalent.
+The Stiefel manifold is a homogeneous space obtained from $SO(N)$ by setting two matrices, whose first $n$ columns conincide, equivalent.
 Another way of expressing this is:
 ```math
 A_1 \sim A_2 \iff A_1E = A_2E